Planting Tips for Native Bulbs

 Native bulbs have a bigger visual impact – and greater benefits for pollinators – when planted in groupings of three to five or more.
 Place the bulbs in the planting hole at a depth of two to three times the bulb size with the roots pointing down.
 If it’s hard to tell which end grows roots then it’s safe to lay the bulb on its side.
 Cover the bulbs with soil and tamp lightly.

 You can pretty much leave your bulbs alone for the rest of their life.
 They don’t want irrigation or fertilizing, but a top coating of compost once in a while will be appreciated.
 The first year your bulbs may not flower but by the second year you will have native flowering bulbs for wildlife and you to enjoy.
-Thank you in advance for supporting the Benton Soil and Water Conservation District’s Fall 2016 Native Bulb Sale!
+Thank you in advance for supporting the Benton Soil and Water Conservation District’s Fall Native Bulb and Seed Sale!

 “Native Plant Care” Pacific Horticulture Magazine, October 2005